kasimbakari012/kasimbakari012/README.md

 ## 💡 About Me

 I'm a driven **Full Stack Developer** with a **Diploma in Computer Science and Information Technology** from the **University of Dar es Salaam**.

 I design and develop scalable, secure, user-friendly applications across the full software lifecycle from frontend interfaces to backend logic and database integration.

 Passionate about clean code, innovative solutions, and lifelong learning.

 **Core Strengths:**
 - Excellent teamwork & professional communication
 - Analytical and creative problem-solving
 - Agile/Scrum development methodologies
 - Rapid adoption of new technologies and tools

 > 🚀 **I actively apply AWS cloud concepts to real-world projects, combining modern full-stack development with scalable and secure cloud architectures.**
-> Designing and deploying scalable, secure, and cloud-ready applications using AWS services.

 ---